pavi-ninjaac/spam_or_ham_fsec/initial_thoughts.md

 - 2 | 10k features -- **Need to select a suitable Dimensionality Reduction**
 - 3 | ***No need to handle null values***.
 - 4 | Imbalanced dataset: **Need to handle it.**
+- 5 | **Need to change the target value to 0 and 1, because scikit-learn considers 1 as positive and 0 as negative**

 # Step 2: Flow.